 The acknowledgment of tacit knowledge as an important source of insight has a long tradition dating back to the early philosophers.
-Aristotle (384-322 BC) acknowledged that human knowledge has uncertain elements and consists of different types of knowledge.
-One is technical knowledge (techne), which is a technical and inarticulable knowledge about how to artificially produce things such as craftsmen that build houses.
-Another type of knowledge is scientific knowledge (episteme), which refers to scientific knowledge that is the effect of logical reasoning.
-A third type is a practical knowledge (phronesis), which concerns the ability to reason about the best means to achieve goals, i.e. the knowledge of how to make good considerations, judgments and choices in concrete situations or the virtue of moral thoughts (Capurro, 2004; Flyvbjerg, 2001).
+Aristotle (384-322 BC) acknowledged that human knowledge has uncertain elements and consists of different knowledge types.
+One is technical knowledge (techne), technical and inarticulable knowledge about how to artificially produce things such as craftsmen that build houses.
+Another type of knowledge is scientific knowledge (episteme), which refers to scientific knowledge, which is logical reasoning.
+A third type is a practical knowledge (phronesis), which concerns the ability to reason about the best means to achieve goals, i.e., the knowledge of how to make good considerations, judgments, and choices in concrete situations or the virtue of moral thoughts (Capurro, 2004; Flyvbjerg, 2001).

 In 1966, Polanyi elaborated on his idea of knowledge by differentiating between explicit and tacit knowledge.
 He recognized that individuals acquire knowledge by dynamically creating and organizing their own experiences;